 When it comes to easy recipes, this quick meal of shrimp swimming in a buttery sauce loaded with garlic is as good as it gets.
 They are SO easy we whip them up on camping trips or as an easy weeknight meal (minus the campfire part).

 Garlic, butter, and parsley are go-to pantry staples that help in a variety of ways, so they are always in my fridge (or camp cooler), waiting to be used.

-This easy dinner recipe has no prep time, uses fresh shrimp, a large skillet, and cooks in just a few minutes.
+This easy dinner recipe has no prep time, uses fresh shrimp, a large skillet, and cooks in just a few minutes, just like our Greek shrimp saganaki recipe.
 And it packs so much flavor!
 You’ll be scooping up the rich garlic butter shrimp right from the pan and dipping crusty bread into the mouthwatering sauce!